niyammomaya/Effects-of-Climate-Change-using-a-Predictive-Model-based-on-Remote-Sensing/README.md

 Future scenarios that are affected by climate change are not inevitable.
 We already know a multitude of issues and solutions, and continuing research on these impacts keeps generating new ideas.

+We are using SARIMA model to predict a few climate parameters such as Land Surface Temperature (LST), Carbon Monoxide (CO) Concentration and Precipitation.